 Date PF CF Total

-Previous Inspection: 11-Jun-2020 7 4 28
+Previous Inspection: 5-Jul-2021 7 4 28

-Current Inspection: 5-Jul-2021 7 4 28
+Current Inspection: 26-May-2022 11 5 55

-Road WAADT: 840 Year: 2020
+Road WAADT: 108 30 Year: 2021

-Inspected By: Ed Szmata, TRANS Kristen Tappenden, TRANS Max Shannon, TRANS The state of the s Don Proudfoot, TEL Tyler Clay, TEL
+Inspected By: Ed Szmata, TRANS Don Proudfoot, TEL

+Roger Skirrow, TRANS Tyler Clay, TEL

+Max Shannon, TF RANS

-Report Attachments: ☑ Photographs S
+Report Attachments:

-✓ Plans ✓ Maintenance Items
+✓ Plans ✓ Maintenance Items e Items

 Primary Site Issue: An unnamed creek was diverted through a culvert located under a toe berm downslope of the roadway embankment.
 The culvert was undersized to handle the spring runoff, which overflowed and eroded the west sideslope of the toe berm.
 Between 2017 to 2019 mitigation was implemented that consisted of construction of a gabion drop structure, riprap berm, and armored culvert inlet within the creek area.
-The work also included construction of a swale to repair an erosion gully down the east edge of the highway embankment sideslope and lining the highway ditch further east with gabion mattress and ECM.(Photos 43-09 to 43-19) Dimensions: Embankment is about 175 m long and extends 150 m below roadway to toe of slope.
-Maintenance: · Observations: Description Worsened? ☐ Pavement Distress ✓ Slope Movement vement A landslide in the natural creek valley slope has moved and severed the CPP downpipe. ☑ Erosion South ditch erosion has been repaired with TRM near km 34+125 (Photos 43-09).
-Minor rills were noted between the road and north ditch gabion armour at km 34+000 (Photo 43-10) Previous area of erosion rills at top of embankment at the east end of the site has been graded and TRM installed with vegetation regrowth starting (Photo 43-12).
-Where the TRM ends at the west end of the site there was increased rill erosion near km 33+650 \S
+The work also included construction of a swale to repair an erosion gully down the east edge (crotch) of the highway embankment sideslope and lining the highway ditch further east with gabion mattress and ECM.
+Dimensions: Embankment is about 175 m long and extends 150 m below roadway to toe of slope.
+Maintenance: Observations: Description Worsened? ☐ Pavement Distress ✓ Slope Movement A landslide in the natural creek valley slope has moved and severed the CPP downpipe. ▼ Erosion South ditch erosion has been repaired with TRM near km 34+125 and is in good condition (Photos 43-09).
+Minor rills were slightly worse between the road and north ditch gabion armour at km 34+000 (Photo 43-10).
+Previous area of erosion rills at top of embankment at the east end of the site has been graded and TRM installed with vegetation regrowth starting (Photo 43-12).
+Where the TRM ends at the west end of the site there was increased rill erosion near km 33+650 (Photo 43-19) V

-Client: Alberta Transportation Inspection Date: July 5, 2021 File No.: 32121 Page 1 of 3
+Client: Alberta Transportation Inspection Date: May 26, 2022 File No.: 32121 Page 1 of 3

-(Photo 43-19) Ongoing erosion was noted near the outlet of the CPP down pipe (33+800) due to a leaking joint caused by a local landslide movement (Photo 43-16).
-No new issues noted at armored swale, gabion drop structure or riprap berm (Photos 43-08 43-11, 43-18). □ Seepage ✓ Bridge/Culvert Distress Culvert inlet at 33+800 is still damaged from high flow event and has severely reduced flow capacity.
+Increased gully erosion was noted near the outlet of the CPP down pipe (33+800) due to a leaking joint caused by a local landslide movement (Photo 43-16).
+Minor rill erosion and poor vegetation noted in the overland flow area above the drop structure (Photo 43-07). □ Seepage ☑ Bridge/Culvert Distress Culvert inlet at 33+800 is still damaged from high flow event and has severely reduced flow capacity.
 Additional riprap above the inlet had collapsed above it and slid down partially burying it (Photo 43-15).
-The gabion baskets and mattresses in the bottom two steps of the drop structure have locally settled over the culvert alignment but don't show any significant change in condition since completing the grouting repairs in 2019 (Photo 43-08).
-V ✓ Other Sediment buildup near the culvert inlet indicative of a flooding during a high flow event.
-(Photo 43-15) Overland flow and construction access area soils had good vegetation regrowth (Photo 43-17).
+Piping erosion has formed a void in the previously damaged area and location where culvert joint and grouting repairs were made.
+The gabion baskets and mattresses in the bottom part of the drop structure have settled and tilted around the area of damage (Photo 43-08).
+V ✓ Other Sediment and debris buildup near the culvert inlet indicative of flooding during a high flow event.
+(Photo 43-15)